The Chief Executive must act in accordance with any policies determined by the Board and any directions given to the Chief Executive by the Board.

 - delivers world class scientific research and delivers valued impacts for our customers;

-- incorporates mechanisms to reward and recognise our scientist where world class impacts are delivered;
+- incorporates mechanisms to reward and recognise our scientists where world class impacts are delivered;

-- is maintained and enhanced through programs to attract, develop, motivate and retain the right people, including succession planning.
+- is maintained and enhanced through programs that attract and cultivate diverse and world-class staff, retains the right people, and plans for succession.

 (e) ensure staff consultation, in accordance with the Enterprise Agreement, and through the Consultative Council [SIR Act s56].